aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 This is a locking mechanism for correctness.
 Since we don't know the result from the first invocation yet, we can't safely allow another concurrent execution.

-When enabled, the default is to cache a maximum of 256 records in each Lambda execution environment - You can change it with the **`local_cache_max_items`** parameter.

 ### Payload validation

 ???+ question "Question: What if your function is invoked with the same payload except some outer parameters have changed?"